FreeSlave/desktopfile/README.md

 ### Desktop test

-Parses all .desktop files in system's applications paths (usually /usr/local/share/applicatons and /usr/share/applications).
+Parses all .desktop files in system's applications paths (usually /usr/local/share/applicatons and /usr/share/applications) and on the user's Desktop.
 Writes errors (if any) to stderr.
 Use this example to check if the desktopfile library can parse all .desktop files on your system.